ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 This implementation of the `GET` operation uses the `lifecycle` query parameter to examine lifecycle settings for the bucket.
 An HTTP `404` response will be returned if no lifecycle configuration is present.
 {: http}

-{{site.data.keyword.cloud}} IAM Users must have GetLifecycleConfiguration permission in order to view a lifecycle policy on a bucket. {{site.data.keyword.cloud}} Service Level Users must have Owner Permission on the storage account in order to view a lifecycle policy on a bucket
+Cloud IAM users must have the `Reader` role to remove a lifecycle policy from a bucket.

+Classic Infrastructure Users must have `Read` permissions on the bucket to remove a lifecycle policy from a bucket.

 Header                    | Type   | Description
 --------------------------|--------|----------------------------------------------------------------------------------------------------------------------